+But before you get started, you’ll need to determine whether you’re facing a dead pixel and a stuck pixel.
 A stuck pixel is generated when one or two of the subpixels remain on and the rest off.
 Its look will vary in appearance based on which subpixels are working properly.
 A dead pixel on the other hand, appears when an entire pixel or set of subpixels remain off.
 Stuck pixels are generally easier to fix than dead pixels.

 PixelHealer is an entirely free application from Aurelitec that’s designed to fix pixel problems.
 It’s compatible with many versions of Windows, from Windows 10 back to Windows 7.

 Once downloaded, PixelHealer will present you with a colored box window and a settings menu.
-Either click and drag or use the position and size options to place the color box over the area of dead pixel(s).
+Either click and drag or use the position and size options to place the color box over the area of dead or stuck pixel(s).
 Taking care not to look directly at the box (especially if you’re sensitive to flashing images), click the “Start Flashing” button.

+The window will then start flashing multiple colors very quickly.
+Leave it on for 30 minutes and then check the pixel again.
+Try this a few times to see if it works.
 It’s more likely to work on a stuck pixel that shows signs of life than a dead pixel which may stay unresponsive, but there’s a chance it can fix both, so give this method a try regardless of how your wounded pixel is behaving.

 If you aren’t exactly sure where your pixel problem is, you can use the aptly-titled InjuredPixels application.
 The freemium pixel detector allows you to blank out your screen in multiple colors to test the display.
 The stuck or dead pixels will then show up against the color wall depending on the damage, which makes them easy to identify.

-Detect and Fix (Android)
+Dead Pixels Test and Fix (Android)